hutscape/oak/_examples/eink.md

     image: print-hello-check.png
   - step: Run <code>make</code> to upload the code
 ---
+## Waveshare E-Ink version

+Check the E-Ink display for the version number.

 ## SPI
 The 4 non-SPI pins are defined in `epdif.h` file: